SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 ### Context <a name="overview-context"></a>

-I'm building a robot that will pick up my kids' toys, AND put them in the correct bins!
-My four-year old is better at playing with toys than picking them up.
-I'm better at throwing them all in one basket than sorting them.
-I'll use a Convolutional Neural Network to train a computer to recognize a Brio from a Bananagram (and other classes of toys).
-And I'll never step on a lego again!
+I want to build a robot that will pick up my kids' toys, AND put them in the correct bins!
+Because my four-year old is better at playing with toys than picking them up, and because I'm better at throwing them all in one basket than sorting them.
+I'll use Deep Learning techniques to train a computer to recognize a Brio from a Bananagram (and other toys).

+I'll use my own images of my kids' toys as a unique, albiet limited, custom dataset, because I'll want to simulate the real-world scenarios of his toys scattered throughout the house.

-If this was successful and put into place on a larger scale, the client would be able to enhance their sorting & delivery processes.
+If this is successful and put into place on a larger scale, no parent will ever step on a Lego again!

 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We utilise the *Keras* Deep Learning library for this task.

-We start by creating our pipeline for feeding training & validation images in batches, from our local directory, into the network.
-We investigate & quantify predictive performance epoch by epoch on the validation set, and then also on a held-back test set.
+Thanks to the *Keras* Deep Learning library, most of the tasks and procedures for building a computer vision model are made easy in Python.
+On the other hand, while Keras provides the tools, understanding and optimizing the model's architecture and training parameters is not so easy.
+In my case, since I will be taking my own pictures, I also have to think hard about what constitutes good, useful data.

+After taking images and structuring the data into training, validation, and Test set folders, I define the data flow parameters and set up image data generator objects.

-Our baseline network is simple, but gives us a starting point to refine from.
-This network contains **2 Convolutional Layers**, each with **32 filters** and subsequent **Max Pooling** Layers.
-We have a **single Dense (Fully Connected) layer** following flattening with **32 neurons** followed by our output layer.
-We apply the **relu** activation function on all layers, and use the **adam** optimizer.
+My method is to: 1.
+Start with a simple baseline model, and then add or refine aspects to try to improve its toy predictability.
+The first network consists of only two convolutional layers, each with 32 filters and subsequent Max Pooling Layers, a single dense (fully connected) layer following flattening with 32 neurons followed by an output layer for five toy classes.
+I use the RELU activation function on all layers, and use the 'adam' optimizer.

-Our first refinement is to add **Dropout** to tackle the issue of overfitting which is prevalent in the baseline network performance.
-We use a **dropout rate of 0.5**.
+Subsequent model refinements include:
+2. Add a **Dropout** layer to reduce overfitting (which will be tweaked throughout).

-We then add in **Image Augmentation** to our data pipeline to increase the variation of input images for the network to learn from, resulting in a more robust results as well as also address overfitting.
+3. Add **Image Augmentation** to the data pipeline to increase variation in the training data, as well as address overfitting.

-With these additions in place, we utlise *keras-tuner* to optimise our network architecture & tune the hyperparameters.
-The best network from this testing contains **3 Convolutional Layers**, each followed by **Max Pooling** Layers.
-The first Convolutional Layer has **96 filters**, the second & third have **64 filters**.
-The output of this third layer is flattened and passed to a **single Dense (Fully Connected) layer** with **160 neurons**.
-The Dense Layer has **Dropout** applied with a **dropout rate of 0.5**.
-The output from this is passed to the output layer.
-Again, we apply the **relu** activation function on all layers, and use the **adam** optimizer.

-Finally, we utilise **Transfer Learning** to compare our network's results against that of the pre-trained **VGG16** network.
+4. Add a Learning Rate Reducer to smooth convergence.
+5. Experiment with Layers and Filters:
+    a.
+First adding more convolutional layer
+    b.
+Increasing the filters in convolutional layers
+    c.
+Deceasing the filters in the convolutional layers
+    d.
+Increasing the kernel size

+Finally, I compare my network's results against a **Transfer Learning** model based on MobilenetV2, a powerful CNN model that uses some advanced layering techniques.

 <br>
 <br>

 ### Results <a name="overview-results"></a>

-We have made some huge strides in terms of making our network's predictions more accurate, and more reliable on new data.

-Our baseline network suffered badly from overfitting - the addition of both Dropout & Image Augmentation elimited this almost entirely.
+The baseline network suffered badly from overfitting, but the addition of Dropout & Image Augmentation elimited this entirely.

 In terms of Classification Accuracy on the Test Set, we saw:

-* Baseline Network: **75%**
+* Baseline Network: **74%**
-* Baseline + Dropout: **85%**
+* Baseline + Dropout: **81%**
-* Baseline + Image Augmentation: **93%**
+* Baseline + Dropout + Image Augmentation: **64%**
-* Optimised Architecture + Dropout + Image Augmentation: **95%**
+* Baseline + Dropout + Image Augmentation + Learning Rate Reducer: **74%**
-* Transfer Learning Using VGG16: **98%**

-Tuning the networks architecture with Keras-Tuner gave us a great boost, but was also very time intensive - however if this time investment results in improved accuracy then it is time well spent.

-The use of Transfer Learning with the VGG16 architecture was also a great success, in only 10 epochs we were able to beat the performance of our smaller, custom networks which were training over 50 epochs.
-From a business point of view we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.
+* Experiment 2 (32, 32, 64, 32): **78.7%**
+* Experiment 4 (32, 64, 64 (kernel = 5x5), 32): **80%**
+* MobilenetV2 base model: **100%**

+The use of Transfer Learning with the MobilenetV2 base architecture was a bittersweet success.
+I wanted a more accurate model of my own, but its hard to argue with the efficiency and predictive power of a network that predicts my kids toys 100% of the time.

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-The proof of concept was successful, we have shown that we can get very accurate predictions albeit on a small number of classes.
-We need to showcase this to the client, discuss what it is that makes the network more robust, and then look to test our best networks on a larger array of classes.
+The concept here is demonstrated, if not proven.
+We have shown that we can get very accurate predictions - that should this robot come to market, it will at least be able to accurately predict in what bins your childs' toys belong.

-Transfer Learning has been a big success, and was the best performing network in terms of classification accuracy on the Test Set - however we still only trained for a small number of epochs so we can push this even further.
-It would be worthwhile testing other available pre-trained networks such as ResNet, Inception, and the DenseNet networks.
+I hold out that there is considerable room for improvement in my own self-built model.
+The experimental architectures that I tested here do not exhaust the possibilities.
+I can use Keras Tuner to get an optimal network architecture.

+However, my current working hypothesis is that: with such limited data (100 images in each of my 5 training sets), the model is extremely sensitive to bias.
+I'll explore this bias in the write up below.
+For now, suffice it to say that most image datasets that I've seen appear to be produced in laboratory like conditions, with carefully controlled lighting and background.
+Although I was systematic in collecting the data for this project, my house (and my iphone camera) are far from laboratory conditions.

 <br>
 <br>
 ___

 # Data Overview  <a name="data-overview"></a>